FerrazRezende/ScrapyAMZ/README.md

 <h1>Clarifications:</h1>

 <h3>Regex:</h3>
-<p>I used a validation template for the email through re, however I had a problem when sending to email's with
+<p>I used a validation template for the email through re, however I had a problem when sending the email's with
 the following template xxxxx.xxxxx.xxx@gmail.com, I also saw no need to fix it, instead the script scraps and saves the data locally before checking the email validation, so if the email is invalid, the file will still be saved in the ./output folder.</p>